cstanca1/Digital-Marketing-Analytics/README.md

-# Media and Advertising Analytics Applications with HDP and HDF
+# Digital Marketing Analytics with HDP and HDF

-This repository is a collection of media and advertising analytics demo applications uusing HDP(Hortonworks Data Platform) and HDF(Hortonworks Data Flow).
+This repository is a collection of media and advertising analytics demo applications leveraging HDP (Hortonworks Data Platform) and HDF (Hortonworks Data Flow).